-The school will accordingly admit this number of pupils each year if there are sufficient applications.
-Where fewer applicants than the published admission number for the relevant year group are received, the Trust will offer places at the school to all those who have applied.
-If there are more applications for places than places available in the year group in question, places will be allocated in line with the oversubscription criteria below.
+The school will accordingly admit the published admission number (PAN) of pupils each year if there are sufficient applications.
+Where fewer applicants than the PAN for Reception are received, the Trust will offer places at the school to all those who have applied.
+If there are more applications than there are places available in the relevant year group, places will be allocated in line with the oversubscription criteria below.